Our solar fuels research

 Fundamental understanding of plasma chemical dissociation of CO2 for the development of a generic plasma chemical route as the first step in CO2-neutral fuel production - group leader: Prof.Dr.
 Gerard van Rooij

 Investigation light-matter interaction in a broad range of frequencies to contribute energy conversion.
-As of 1 September 2018, this group has become part of TU/e.
-Find their new homepage here - group leader: Prof.Dr.
+As of 1 September 2018, this group has become part of TU/e - group leader: Prof.Dr.
 Jaime Gómez-Rivas